 Matt understands the importance of education and attends Tulsa Community College.
 He plans on transferring to Northeastern State University in Broken Arrow, Oklahoma for a degree in Education.
 If his racing plans do not work out, he would like to become a high school wrestling coach.
 Matt’s spare time is spent in the Glenpool High School wrestling room assisting the wrestlers while keeping in shape.

-Inducted into the Quarter Midget Hall Of Fame,2-ASCS National Tour Wins, Knoxville 360 Nationals A-main qualifier, 3-Time ASCS Lone Star Region Champion, 2012 and 2013 ASCS Sooner Champion
+3-Time Quarter Midget National Champion, Inducted into the Quarter Midget Hall Of Fame,4-ASCS National Tour Wins, 2-Knoxville 360 Nationals A-main qualifier, 3-Time ASCS Lone Star Region Champion, and 2-Time ASCS Sooner Region Champion